-Two-Way RM ANOVA
+Two-Way Repeated Measures ANOVA

 The two-way repeated measures ANOVA is a statistical test used to identify whether there is a significant interaction effect between two within-subjects factors on a continuous dependent variable.
 This type of ANOVA extends the one-way repeated measures ANOVA, which considers only one within-subjects factor.
 In this guide, we will refer to “within-subjects factors” as “factors” or “independent variables.”